-Rent a holiday apartment, home or cottage in Bright: from $84 per night
+Rent a holiday home, apartment or cottage in Bright from just $117 per night

 Popular holiday rental amenities in Bright

-Whatever the season a holiday letting in Bright is a great option
+Whatever the season, holiday accommodation in Bright is a great choice for a relaxing break

 Visit the old tobacco country and explore the renowned wineries of Gapsted, Michelini, Butter Factory, Porepunkah, Rosewhite and Eaglerange Estate.
 Discover the rich Italian heritage of Myrtleford and its age-old tradition of salami-making while you taste its cool climate wines.
 The region is also home to several award-winning breweries.
 Experience craft brewing techniques and taste the results on a brewery tour which is usually combined with fine dining and live music.